Japanese Cemetery Park: Terauchi Hisaichi

 Born in 1879, Terauchi Hisaichi was the son of Terauchi Masatake, the 18th Japanese prime minister and a close relative of the emperor Hirohito.
-He attended the Japanese Military Academy and joined the Japanese Army after graduating the Academy in 1900.
+He attended the Japanese Military Academy and after graduating in 1900 joined the Japanese Army.
 Terauchi spent time in Germany and worked as a lecturer at the Military Academy before taking command of the 5th Division and the Chief of Staff of the Korean Army, and later as the head of the Formosa Army.
-In October 1935, he was promoted to General and War Minister in 1937.
-Terauchi was the commander of the North China Area Army before becoming the Commander of Southern Army on 6 November 1941 – the Japanese equivalent to the British South East Asia Command – and devising strategies with Isoroku Yamamoto.
+In October 1935, he was promoted to General and in 1937 was appointed War Minister.
+Terauchi commanded the North China Area Army before becoming the Commander of the Southern Army on 6 November 1941 – the Japanese equivalent to the British South East Asia Command – and devising strategies with Isoroku Yamamoto.

 After leading the conquest of the Southern Area, he established his headquarters in Singapore.
 Promoted to field marshal, he moved to the Philippines in May 1944.
 When this area came under threat he retreated to Saigon.
-After receiving bad news about Burma he suffered a stroke on 10 April 1945.
-As such, the Japanese surrender in Singapore to the Allied forces led by Louis Mountbatten was represented by Itagaki Seishiro, commander of the 7th Area Army, on 12 September 1945.
-After the formal surrender, Terauchi was flown to Singapore from Saigon to present his two samurai swords to Mountbatten, on learning that Mountbatten had expressed his wish to have the swords.
-Terauchi was tried for war crimes, and was imprisoned in Johor, Malaysia, pending war crimes investigations by the British, until his death in June 1946.
+After receiving news of Japanese reversals in Burma, he suffered a stroke on 10 April 1945.
+As a consequence, when the Japanese surrendered in Singapore on 12 September 1945 to the Allied forces led by Louis Mountbatten they were represented by Itagaki Seishiro, commander of the 7th Area Army.
+After the formal surrender, Terauchi, on learning that Mountbatten had expressed a wish to have his two samurai swords, flew from Saigon to Singapore to present them in person.
+Terauchi was accused of war crimes and was imprisoned in Johor, Malaysia, pending investigations by the British, until his death in June 1946.
 His remains were cremated and some of his ashes are believed to be buried at the park.
 The inscription on his tombstone reads:

-Hinomoto Guardian Deity
+Hinomoto's Guardian Deity

 Located near the main entrance, this memorial was built in memory of 41 Japanese civilians who died in the internment camp at Jurong while waiting for repatriation after the Japanese surrender in World War II.

 Tani Yutaka

 Tani Yutaka, known as Harimao (ハリマオ) in Japanese, which was derived from "Harimau" (Malay for "tiger"), was a secret agent for the Japanese military who died in a hospital in Singapore.
 His life story has been depicted in novels and in a film titled Marai no Tora (マライの虎).
 "Tiger of Malaya" is just his nickname in Japan.
 It's not related to Sandokan's novels nor to Tomoyuki Yamashita (he was also called "Marai no Tora" in Japan).
 It is debatable that Tani Yutaka is the true "Harimau Malaya" or "Tiger of Malaya" and not Tomoyuki Yamashita.

 Tani Yutaka was born in Japan in 1910 and moved to Terengganu with his family when he was two.
-He is the son to the Japanese family which have their own grocery shop in Hulu Terengganu or barber shop.
-On a side note, Sandokan or "Tiger of Malaysia" is fictional.
+He is the son of a Japanese family which has their grocery shop in Hulu Terengganu or a barber shop.
+On a side note, Sandokan, or "Tiger of Malaysia" is fictional.